alchemyplatform/rundler/docs/architecture/rpc.md

 ### `rundler_` Namespace

-Rundler specifc methods that are not specified by the ERC-4337 spec.
+Rundler specific methods that are not specified by the ERC-4337 spec.

 | Method | Supported |
 | ------ | :-----------: |